lucasdavid/grapher/README.md

  usage, explaining how to declare resources and consume the service.
  * [docs/ADVANCED.md](https://github.com/lucasdavid/grapher/blob/master/docs/ADVANCED.md): covers advanced usage and
   customization of Grapher.

+## TODO

+Any contributions are more than welcome.
+Please refer to the [issues page](https://github.com/lucasdavid/grapher/issues) to see what needs to be done or make your own suggestions.

 ## Testing